-- 7.1.36 The emphasis of the process set out in the regulations are on: - collecting and presenting baseline environmental information; - predicting the significant environmental effects of the plan and addressing them during its preparation; - identifying strategic alternatives and their effects;

-- consulting the public and 'authorities' with environmental responsibilities as part of the assessment process, and - monitoring the actual effects of the plan during implementation. - 7.1.37 The regulations relate to a range of plans and programmes.
+- 7.1.37 The emphasis of the process set out in the regulations are on: - Collecting and presenting baseline environmental information. - Predicting the significant environmental effects of the plan and addressing them during its preparation. - Identifying strategic alternatives and their effects. - Consulting the public and 'authorities' with environmental responsibilities as part of the assessment process. - Monitoring the actual effects of the plan during implementation. - 7.1.38 The regulations relate to a range of plans and programmes.
 The main plans caught under the requirements will be those linked to spatial planning such as the Local Plan and the Local Transport Plan.
-However, a large number of other plans that the Council produces are potentially affected by the Directive e.g. Community Strategy and local regeneration plans/frameworks etc. Therefore, the Council will seek to establish a corporate approach in terms of methodology, baseline information, and involving key stakeholders and the public. - 7.1.38 The SEA/SA will be fully integrated into the production of all the DPDs from the start, in line with national good practice advice.
+However, a large number of other plans that the Council produces are potentially affected by the Directive e.g. Community Strategy and local regeneration plans/frameworks etc. Therefore, the Council will seek to establish a corporate approach in terms of methodology, baseline information, and involving key stakeholders and the public. - 7.1.39 The SEA/SA will be fully integrated into the production of all the DPDs from the start, inline with national good practice advice.
 Each document will be appraised to a level appropriate to the type of DPD and taking account of any previous SA of related documents.